Estimated reading time: 6 minutes

 How do I record a Dishonour of Cheque issued?

-Is dishonoured Cheque debit or credit?
+Is it a dishonoured Cheque debit or credit?

-Reasoning – Dishonouring of cheque results in no receipt of payment from the Bank.
-So, there is a reversal of bank GL to nullify the effect of an initial payment or receipt journal entry (Like 2nd JE in the above ALL Company example)
+Reasoning – Dishonouring of cheques results in no receipt of payment from the Bank.
+So, there is a reversal of bank GL to nullify the effect of an initial payment or receipt journal entry (Like the 2nd JE in the above ALL Company example)

-Do the reasons for Cheque dishonour relevant?
+Are the reasons for Cheque dishonour relevant?

 Conclusion for Cheque Dishonoured Journal Entry